This Decorated Baby Shower Cookies page includes these sections:

 This was my first decorated baby shower cookie set.
 It was the only cutters I had for babies at the time (4).
 As you see, you do not need very many to make an adorable set...

-These baby elephant decorated baby shower cookies were for a a neutral shower.
+These baby elephant decorated baby shower cookies were for a neutral shower.
 The mother preferred not to know the gender.
 They chose a teal and salmon color palette.

 Are you sure you know how to bake sugar cookies?
 That may be a silly question to you.
 But don't shrug it off.
 I may inspire you with shortcuts and other tips.
-Find out on How to Bake Sugar Cookies.
+Find out How to Bake Sugar Cookies.

 Another set for either baby girl cookies or baby boy cookies.
 Sage color has been quite popular for some time now.